Vasi012/ELITE-Luxury-Cars/README.md

 A site wide favicon will be implemented with the ***ELITE | Luxury Cars***

--The role of this is to provide a easy access to the customers with multiple Website's open in the same time.
+-The role of this is to provide an easy access to the customers with multiple browsers opened in the same time.

 ![Screenshot 2022-02-20 172320](https://user-images.githubusercontent.com/96884287/154855532-39607565-a0b5-4d75-b5c9-f1caaaae9e25.png)

 **404 Page**

-A 404 page will be implemented and will display if a user navigates to a broken link.
+A 404 page will be implemented and will display when a user navigates to a broken link.

-The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need of the Browser back button.
+The 404 page will allow the user to easily navigate back to the main website.
+If they are directed to a broken link / missing page, without the needing to use the browser back button.

 ![Screenshot 2022-02-24 204310](https://user-images.githubusercontent.com/96884287/155604440-253ede98-6f99-42c5-834e-34b2948e8324.png)